-After several years of relentless programming development, Microsoft came up with the Quantum Development Kit that brought in a path-breaking new programming language called Q# which has a compiler that does scalable quantum computing.
-Not only this, Q# is integrated with Visual Studio Integration, libraries and samples, debugging abilities, documentation and Azure Cloud that boasts of supporting over 40 logical qubits of power supposedly.
+After several years of relentless programming development, Microsoft came up with the Quantum Development Kit that brought in a path-breaking new programming language called Q#, which has a compiler that does scalable quantum computing.
+Not only this, Q# is integrated with Visual Studio Integration, libraries and samples, debugging abilities, documentation and Azure Cloud that supposedly boasts of supporting over 40 logical qubits of power.

-Microsoft’s goal is to unleash a full launch of quantum computers in the near future, while simultaneously itself emerging as the leading player in the market.
+Microsoft’s goal is to unleash a full launch of quantum computers in the near future while simultaneously emerging as the leading player in the market.

 Thousands of developers have explored the Quantum Development Kit and experienced the world of quantum computing, including students, professors, researchers, algorithm designers, and people new to quantum development who are using these tools to gain knowledge. – Microsoft